agnaistic/agnai/README.md

 Ultimately the design goals for this project are my own.

 - High quality codebase
-- Adapters: Transparently use a variety of AI models and services to converse with
+- AI Services: Transparently use a variety of AI models and services to converse with
-  - Initial adapters: Kobold, Kobold Horde, and Novel
+  - Initial AI services: Kobold, Kobold Horde, and Novel
-- Implementing adapters should be low friction
+- Supporting additional AI services should be low friction
 - Lightweight to self-host
 - Avoiding native dependencies and Docker to be easy for non-technical people to install and run